 Our experience with the equipment, technology, and protocols used in aerospace means that we have a privileged perspective.
 I appreciate that artistic license needs to be taken by documentary makers, it helps make complex subjects and topics accessible to everyone.
 It doesn’t mean that the same old hacker tropes have to be rolled out though.

 They zoomed in on the laptop screen showing references to ‘UEFI BIOS’ and ‘DNS exfil’ which just aren’t relevant to an attack on an aircraft’s LRU.
 Those are attacks that would be carried out on a ground-based network, not in an airplane.
 It would be more correct, and likely more interesting, to show some ARINC 429 or 629 data displayed.

 This style of attack is so implausible as to be impossible.
 Nothing about it stacks up, nor is it supported by technical detail.
-It’s unhelpful suggesting that airplanes could be hacked in such a style.
+It’s unhelpful to suggest that airplanes could be hacked in this way.

-Even worse, it’s scaremongering… The flying public deserves the full story and truth about how likely scenarios really are.
+Worse though, it can come across as misleading.
+The flying public would benefit from the full story and the truth about how likely the scenarios really are.
 They need to know about the work being done behind the scenes to prevent even the most fantastic and dangerous scenarios from occurring in the real world.